tfcp68/yantrix/docs/syntax/120_values_and_constants.md

     as long as the target language supports them.
 Numbers are automatically typecasted to **Binary** if needed
 -   `'foo'` creates a **String** primitive
 -   `[]` creates an empty List
--   `%%foo` is a compile-time Constant, that is passed to a Codegen along with a Mermaid diagram, primarily being used for behaviour that is dependent on environment and/or CI/CD operations.
+-   `%%foo` is a compile-time Constant, that is passed to a Codegen along with a diagram, primarily being used for behaviors that are dependent on environment and/or CI/CD operations.

 ## Examples